DHTMLX/docs-suite/docs/form/timepicker.md

 ## Adding TimePicker

-You can easily add a TimePicker control during initialization of a form:
+You can add a TimePicker control during form initialization:

 ~~~js
 const form = new dhx.Form("form_container", {